Phil9S/CNV_pipeline/cnv_ref_file_notes.md

 ```
 #### generating list of overlapping intervals
 Filtering out intervals with any amount of repeat-mask overlap would be overly stringent so only exome intervals harbouring an overlap of 25% or more are excluded - In line with the steps performed [here](http://www.nature.com/ng/journal/v48/n10/full/ng.3638.html)

+[Bedtools](http://bedtools.readthedocs.io/en/latest/) provides an excellent tool set for easily comparing sets of genomic intervals for overlap and/or intersections - the command below compares the exome interval set to the repeat-masked interval set generating a list of exons that are overlapped by repeat-masked regions by > 25%:
 ```sh
 bedtools intersect -wb -F 0.25 /
 		   -a hg38_exons_Ensembl87.autoXY.sorted.bed /